sandy98/cadmus/README.md

 ![The Guardian](public/img/guardianjh.jpg)

-###This is Cadmus Project, MVC Javascript micro-framework built on top of The Guardian's Ractive.js
+###This is Cadmus Project, MVC Javascript micro-framework built on top of Ractive.js

+[Ractive.js](http://www.ractivejs.org/), created by Rich Harris from <a href="http://www.theguardian.com/global-development">
-[Ractive.js](http://www.ractivejs.org/) is an __amazing__ library that allows building of complex web apps avoiding a ton of boilerplate.
+The Guardian Global Development Desk</a> is an __amazing__ library that allows building of complex web apps avoiding a ton of boilerplate.